 Restricted Food Imports

 In 1983, Nigeria averaged less than 2,000 calories per person per day.
 By 1998, Nigeria had caught up to the global average of over 2,630 calories.
 However, food production has dropped in recent years because Nigerian agriculture is stuck in the past.
-In a country of over 170 billion people, there are fewer than 5,000 tractors.
+In a country of over 170 million people, there are fewer than 5,000 tractors.
 Traditional small scale farming permeates the food production In Nigeria.
 Small plots a couple of hectares in size account for 90 percent of domestic food production.
 With a growing population, such small-scale production has become insufficient.

 President Buhari restricted foreign exchange access for 41 goods and services, including wheat and rice.